Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 Web Logos:

-• SVG: Similar to an EPS, vector file that is fully outlined with an RGB colour mode
+• SVG: Similar to an EPS, a vector file that is fully outlined with an RGB colour mode

 • PNG: High and low res with RGB colour mode